I-am-PUID-0/DMB_Docs/docs/deployment/proxmox.md

 ---

-## 📁 Define the Directory Structure
+## 📁 Define the Directory Structure inside the LXC

 !!! note
     If you already have a directory structure you'd like to use, then you can skip this step.